By Philip Mattera

 In 2015 Novartis agreed to pay $390 million to settle a case brought by the U.S. Attorney in Manhattan accusing it of making illegal kickbacks to get specialty pharmacies to recommend two of its drugs, Exjade and Myfortic.

 In 2016 the U.S. Securities and Exchange Commission announced that Novartis would pay $25 million to settle charges that it violated the Foreign Corrupt Practices Act when its China-based subsidiaries engaged in pay-to-prescribe schemes to increase sales.
+In 2020 a subsidiary of Novartis agreed to pay $233 million in criminal penalties and $112 million in civil penalties to resolve allegations that it bribed employees of state-owned and state-controlled hospitals and clinics in several countries and falsely recorded improper payments

 In 1976 it was revealed that six boys in Egypt had been paid by Ciba-Geigy researchers to stand in a cotton field while it was being sprayed with the company’s Galecron pesticide.
 The point of the experiment was to see how much of the chemical would be absorbed into the boys' bodies.
 Ciba-Geigy had already withdrawn Galecron from the market and temporarily closed its Swiss factory to install advanced protective equipment to prevent workers there from coming in contact with chlordimeform (CDF), the active ingredient in the pesticide.